 Finally, and importantly, the opinion reminds us that no one likes an angry witness.
 One of the reasons Governo lost was because he had a large, oversharp, and obvious ax to grind, and that influenced his credibility.
 The court noted this in detail and in crucial ways found Governo’s testimony to be untrustworthy.
 I tell my clients, as I’m sure many of you do, that testimony needs to be at roughly room temperature.
 With rare exception, what I call high-velocity testimony is risky in business cases.
 The fact is, no juror will ever care about your cases as much as you and your clients do, and many people are suspicious of loudmouths.
 Governo learned that the hard way.

-To see an earlier post on this case written by Lee Gesmer on MassLawBlog click here.
+Click to see an earlier post on Chapter 93A written by Lee Gesmer on MassLawBlog.

 Check out some of our latest publications.